DoctorLai/steem-load-balancer/README.md

 - Rate Limiting: Protects against abuse by limiting the number of requests.
 For example, maximum 300 requests per 60 second window.
 This can be set in the [config.yaml](./config.yaml).
 - Logging: Provides detailed logs for debugging and monitoring.
 - SSL Support: Configurable SSL certificates for secure HTTPS communication.
 Reject or Ignore the SSL certificates when forwarding the requests via the field `rejectUnauthorized` in [config.yaml](./config.yaml)

+## How It Works?
+The node first checks whether a previously selected node is still valid (i.e., the cached entry hasn't expired).
+If it is valid, the request is directly forwarded to that node.
+Otherwise, the system sends a `get_version` request to the candidate nodes listed in `config.nodes`.
+Among the first `config.firstK` nodes (default: 1), the node with the highest `jussi_num` value is selected, cached, and used for subsequent requests.

 ### A Healthy Node
 A Steem RPC node should return the following to indicate the healthy state.
 The `jussi_num` needs to catch up with the latest block height.
 If the `jussi_num` is far behind, e.g. the `max_jussi_number_diff` in [config.yaml](./config.yaml), then the node will not be considered.
 Currently, it is set to 100.